dettier/sculp/README.md

     * boolean computed value

-## Scheme structure
+## Schema structure

-Schemes are plain javascript objects that can have following definition properties:
+Schemas are plain javascript objects that can have following definition properties:

 ### `type`
 The type of a value.
 Should be string value.